Home

 (left) Apse and bell tower; (right) interior

-(left) Stucco decoration above the entrance; (right-above) inscription on the balustrade; (right-below) symbol of the Trinitarians on the floor
+(left) Stucco decoration above the entrance; (right-above) inscription on the balustrade; (right-below) symbol of the Discalced Trinitarians on the floor; red indicates the divine nature of Christ and blue the human one

 The Trinitarian Order was founded in 1198 by Sts.
 John of Matha and Felix de Valois; the latter is portrayed in the image used as background for this page which is based on a painting by Onofrio Avellino inside the church.
-The mission of the order was to ransom Christians who had been captured and sold as slaves in Muslim countries.
-The fist institution of the order in Rome was located in S. Tommaso in Formis.
-The order knew a period of great development towards the end of the XVIth century when Ottoman corsair raids along the Mediterranean coasts and attacks on ships greatly increased the number of captured Christians; the corsairs' threat gradually subsided but it still was significant in the early XXth century (what happened in 1805 to Antonietta Frapolli, an Italian woman sold to the Bey of Algiers, provided the plot for Rossini's Italiana in Algeri).
-Today the mission of the order is more generically that of assisting those who suffer hardship.
+The purpose of the Order was to ransom Christians who had been captured and sold as slaves in Muslim countries.
+The first premises of the Order in Rome were located at S. Tommaso in Formis.
+The Order knew a period of great development towards the end of the XVIth century when Ottoman corsair raids along the Mediterranean coasts and attacks on ships greatly increased the number of Christian slaves; the corsairs' threat gradually subsided, but it was still significant in the early XIXth century (what happened in 1805 to Antonietta Frapolli, an Italian lady sold to the Bey of Algiers, provided the plot for Rossini's Italiana in Algeri).
+Today the mission of the Order is more generically that of assisting those who suffer hardship.

 Other monasteries of the Trinitarians in Rome were located at S. Carlo alle Quattro Fontane, S. Dionigi Areopagita (lost), Chiesa della SS.
-Trinità in Via Condotti and S. Crisogono.
+Trinità in Via Condotti and S. Grisogono.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: